Louis A. Craig: Early life and military career

-Louis Aleck Craig Jr. was born at West Point, New York, on July 29, 1891, a son of Army officer Louis Aleck Craig and Georgie (Malin) Craig.
+Louis Aleck Craig Jr. was born at West Point, New York, on July 29, 1891, a son of a United States Army officer, Louis Aleck Craig, and Georgie (Malin) Craig.
 His siblings included brother Malin Craig and his paternal grandfather was James Craig.
-After graduating from St. Luke's, a Catholic prep school in Wayne, Pennsylvania, Craig attended the United States Military Academy.
-He received his commission as a second lieutenant of Cavalry after graduating in 1913, ranked 56th in a class of 93.
-Several of his fellow graduates included men who would eventually become general officers, such as William R. Schmidt, Alexander Patch, Charles H. Corlett, Willis D. Crittenberger, Paul Newgarden, Lunsford E. Oliver, Geoffrey Keyes and Henry Balding Lewis.
+After graduating from St. Luke's, a Catholic prep school in Wayne, Pennsylvania, Craig attended the United States Military Academy (USMA).
+He received his commission as a second lieutenant of Cavalry after graduating in June 1913, ranked 56th of 93.

-Craig was initially assigned to the 5th Cavalry Regiment and served at Fort Huachuca, Arizona, and Fort Myer, Virginia.
-In March, 1914 Craig transferred to the Coast Artillery Corps and was assigned to Fort Hamilton, New York.
+After graduation, Craig was initially assigned to the 5th Cavalry Regiment and served at Fort Huachuca, Arizona, from October to December 1913, and Fort Myer, Virginia, from January to April 1914.
+In March 1914 Craig transferred to the Coast Artillery Corps and was assigned to Fort Hamilton, New York.
 His subsequent assignments included Fort Howard, Maryland, and Fort Grant, Panama Canal Zone.
-In August, 1916, Craig transferred to the Field Artillery and served with the 4th Field Artillery Regiment at Corozal, Panama Canal Zone.
+In August 1916, Craig transferred from the Coast Artillery to the Field Artillery Branch and served with the 4th Field Artillery Regiment at Corozal, Panama Canal Zone.

 World War I

-In June, 1917, Craig returned to the United States and was assigned as an instructor for the officer training camp based at Madison Barracks, New York.
-In August, 1917 he was assigned to command a battery of the replacement battalion based in Syracuse, New York.
-The battalion sailed for France in November, 1917 and upon arrival in December, Craig was assigned to the 5th Field Artillery Regiment.
-He was selected for attendance at the Army Staff College in Langres and after his May, 1918 graduation, Craig was assigned to the I Corps staff as an assistant plans and training officer.
+In April 1917 the U.S. entered World War I, and in June Craig returned to the United States and was assigned as an instructor for the officer training camp based at Madison Barracks, New York.
+In August he was assigned to command a battery of the replacement battalion based in Syracuse, New York.
+The battalion sailed for France in November 1917 and upon arrival in December, Craig was assigned to the 5th Field Artillery Regiment, 1st Division.
+After serving as the regimental adjutant for the next three months, he was selected for attendance at the American Expeditionary Forces Staff College in Langres.
+After his May 1918 graduation, Craig was assigned to the staff of I Corps as assistant plans and training officer (assistant G-3).

-In June, 1918 Craig was assigned to the 157th Artillery Brigade as adjutant, and in July he was posted to the 4th Division as assistant plans and training officer.
-From August to October, he was adjutant of the 4th Artillery Brigade, and from October to November he was assistant to the chief of artillery for Second United States Army.
+In June Craig was assigned to the 157th Field Artillery Brigade, 82nd Division, as its adjutant, and the following month he was posted to the 4th Division as assistant G-3.
+From August to October, he was adjutant of the 4th Field Artillery Brigade, 4th Division, and from October to November he was assistant to the chief of artillery for the newly created Second Army.